CORNEA TRANSPLANT SURGERY

 |Cornea after DALK: donor graft applied to retained recipient descemet’s membrane.
 Cornea transparency is restored.
 Sutures generally removed after 6 mos.|

-» infectious keratitis unresponsive to medication
+» active infectious keratitis unresponsive to medication

 » Closed eye surgery